bacelete/projetos-es/java/hacker-rank/locale-number-formats/README.md

 On the first line, print US: u where is payment formatted for US currency. <br>
 On the second line, print India: i where is payment formatted for Indian currency. <br>
 On the third line, print China: c where is payment formatted for Chinese currency. <br>
-On the fourth line, print France: f, where is payment formatted for French currency. <br>
+On the fourth line, print France: f, where is payment formatted for French currency. <br><br>
 Example: <br>
 ![image](https://github.com/user-attachments/assets/f5783974-17a0-4e46-b7f0-620e41d46cb4)